jmfuchs/aws-cloudtrail-processing/README.md

 ## Set Variables

-Open up **environment/dev.yml** and add in the appropiate variables.
+Clone the repo and open up **environment/dev.yml** and add in the appropiate variables.

 >  You can add new files for different environments.

 ## Install Dependencies

-After cloning the repo, change to the aws-ct-processing directory and run the following to install the dependencies:
+Ensure you are in the aws-ct-processing directory and run the following to install the dependencies:

 ```
 pip install -r requirements.txt -t ./